-Be prepared.
 Each type of funding requires a different approach.
-Before you even think about approaching a lender or investor, or filling out a grant application, get your paperwork together.
+Before you even think about approaching a lender or investor, or filling out a grant application, do your research and get your paperwork together.

-No matter who you’re standing in front of, a VC, a small business lender, or a research council, they want specific reasons for the cash infusion, and may impose restrictions on how you can spend it.
-Time your request to coincide with a new project, a new phase of research, new analytical lab equipment, or on expansion building on demonstrable business growth.
+No matter who you’re standing in front of—a VC, a small business lender, or a research council—they want specific reasons for why you’re fundraising, and, depending on where you get the funding from, may even impose restrictions on how you can spend it.

-In your business plan, detail exactly what you need to spend money on: from replenishing your supply of pipettes, upgrading your microscopes, to moving to a bigger lab space, budget out what you need and be prepared to show your work.
+In your business plan, detail exactly what you need to spend money on: from funding the next stage in your scientific research to moving to a bigger lab space, budget out what you need and be prepared to show your work.

 Investors will have questions.
 To impress them, you’ll need to be both knowledgeable and confident.
 This is what you need to know.